SANJANA2312/Sanjana-s-Portfolio/README.md

 After learning CSS , I added the border to the table, highlighted my logo, highlighted my introduction section with dotted boundary.

 Using Js I created the button , the greeting that the website shows changes according to time and added the ordered list.

+Last but not the least, Health is wealth!
+Stay hydrated, Take care. :slightly_smiling_face: